igorbenic/simple-sponsorships/readme.txt

 == Changelog ==

+= 1.4.1 - 2019-11-29 =
+* Fix: Package quantities were not calculated correctly when the sponsorship was paid for.
+* Fix: (Premium) Package Slots were setting packages as unavailable even if the slots were set to be empty/0 which means they were not used.

 = 1.4.0 - 2019-11-18 =
 * New: Placeholder Widget.
 Add a Call to Action widget to get sponsors much faster.